The Fraudulent Nursing Diploma Scheme

 Were the 7600 Degrees Fake?

 Yes.
 All the 7600 nursing degrees were fake.
-According to Yarbrough, if it were not for the diligence and hard work of the investigation officers, the fake nursing degree scheme could not have been uncovered, and the extent of the fraud could have been much worse.
+According to Yarbrough, if it had not been for the diligence and hard work of the investigation officers, the fake nursing degree scheme could not have been uncovered, and the extent of the fraud could have been much worse.

 The charges brought against the defendants speak to the purpose of the license to practice issued to all nurses who have undergone proper training, which is to guard the public against harm by setting competency standards that determine that one can practice safely.